techlahoma/board_meetings/2015/11_november.md

   - https://gist.github.com/datachomp/fa62cf70fc9bdc481dd4
 * Space Program
   - Share details (space, finances, timeframe) on potential Techlahoma Community Space Tommy has located
+* Vote if we should allow board votes to happen in the open forum or not

 #### Open Forum
 * Anyone leading the jobs board project?
 Luke has interest from a few tech recruiting companies to put jobs in front of Tulsa Web Devs and/or sponsor Techlahoma